Are you a senior looking to declutter and simplify your life? Here are decluttering tips for seniors to help you declutter your home.

 However, it is possible to declutter if you follow these few simple tips.

-12 Decluttering Tips for Seniors
+12 Decluttering for Seniors – 12 Practical Tips

 #1.
 Figure Out What You Actually Use and Get Rid of What You Don’t

-Set things you can not remember the last time you used but do not want to get rid of just in case you may aside and put them into a box or basket.
+Set things you cannot remember the last time you used but do not want to get rid of just in case you may aside and put them into a box or basket.

 If you use the item, put it away and not back into the basket.
 Anything left after 90 days can go to a donation center or resale shop.
 This will help you clear out things that are truly not useful to you without stressing over what if you need it.